mark-watson/Clojure-AI-Book/manuscript/kgn.md

 - Organizations
 - Places

-In addition to finding detailed information for people, organizations, and places we will also search for relationships between person entities and company entities.
+In addition to finding detailed information for people, organizations, and places we will also search for relationships between entities.
 This search process consists of generating a series of SPARQL queries and calling the DBPedia SPARQL endpoint.

-Before we design and write the code, I want to show you sample output from our example program:
+Before we design and write the code, I want to show you sample output for our example program:

 {lang="clojure",linenos=off}
 ~~~~~~~~